d-steve/homebridge-dynamic-timer/README.md

 ## Cache directory storage (cache_directory)
 The cache directory is used to cache the state of the accessories.
 It must point to a **valid** and **empty** directory and the user that runs homebridge must have **write access**.

-Docker uses will need to specify a writable path, ex: /homebridge/.node-persist/storage.
+Docker users will need to specify a writable path (ex: /homebridge/.node-persist/storage) or it will fail to load with "EACCES: permission denied".

 ## HTTPS
 If you want to create a secure connection for the webhooks you need to enable it by setting *https* to true.
 Then a self signed